 A common refrain heard today from those reluctant to succumb entirely to secularism and atheism, and intent on keeping a door open to transcendence, but who are still wary of corrupt and calcified religious institutions, is: “I am a spiritual person, but not religious”.
 When queried on the content of their spirituality – one can hardly make the claim without an approximate frame of conviction – they will reply with some version of the following.
 1) I believe in ‘some higher force’ – call it God if you like; 2) we are all somehow one, and I wish to stay in tune with this oneness – call it ‘love’ if you like; 3) I have found ways to commune with the higher force – call it prayer or meditation if you like; 4) all religions are basically the same, and the spirituality I have found constitutes their inner reality; the rest is just window-dressing.
 In short, they quite reasonably conclude that once you’ve bared the banana, you might as well throw away the peel.
-It would be callous to deny that this sounds very convincing on the face of it.
+This sounds very convincing on the face of it.